inventzia-sci-tech/pulse-data-kibot/README.md

 # pulse-data-kibot
-Data pipeline for pulse applications sourcing 3rd party Kibot data
+Data pipeline for pulse applications sourcing 3rd party Kibot data.

+The project is an extension of https://github.com/inventzia-sci-tech/pulse-data for this specific provider.